 Since 1986 the South Carolina Policy Council Education Foundation has advocated innovative policy ideas that advance the principles of limited government and free enterprise.
 The Policy Council is the state’s meeting place for business leaders, policymakers, and academics – as well as engaged citizens – who want to see South Carolina become the most free state in the nation.
 For questions or comments on the articles on this website, please email Research Director Jamie Murguia.

-One thought on “SC’s Health Planning Committee Recommends Against a State Exchange”
+2 thoughts on “SC’s Health Planning Committee Recommends Against a State Exchange”

 1. It is imperative, at some point, that the sane people in this country quit pretending that the Left doesn’t understand this issue of costs.
 The Left understands the issues of costs.